sjaakp/yii2-pluto/README.md

         ],
         // ... still more components ...
     ]

+The translations should be in a file called `'pluto.php'`.

 If you want a single or only a few messages translated and use **Pluto**'s translations for the main part, the trick is to set up `'i18n'` like above and write your translation file